conradakunga/Blog/_posts/2025-08-22-how-to-sort-strings-that-contain-numbers-in-c-net.md

 Our comparer gave up parsing after the `.`

-We can improve this by making it use a `decimal`, rather than an `int`.
+We can improve this by using a `decimal`, rather than an `int`.

-The logic is the same - find the first decimal in each string and use that for sorting purposes.
+The logic is the same - find the first `decimal` in each `string` and use that for sorting purposes.

-We also need to factor in the edge case that much as decimals have the format 0.00, 0 is also a valid decimal.
+We also need to factor in the edge case that much as decimals have the format `0.00`, `0` is also a valid decimal.

-This is what the following Regex does:
+This is what the following `regular expression` does:

 ```plaintext
 \d+(\.\d+)?